Halifax, Nova Scotia Medical Malpractice Lawyers Dedicated to Securing Compensation For Victims

 Did the defendant breach the standard of care?
 Many medical malpractice claims hinge on whether or not the injured victim is able to prove that the defendant deviated from the accepted standard of care.
 This is not easy to prove—especially without a lawyer’s help.

-Did the defendants’ negligence cause the injury?
-In many malpractice cases the plaintiff was already sick or ill before they received treatment.
-So, it can be challenging to show that the defendant doctor or nurse was the cause of injury that the plaintiff is claiming for.
+Did the defendant’s negligence cause the injury?
+In many malpractice cases, the plaintiff was already sick or ill before receiving treatment.
+So, it can be challenging to show that the doctor or nurse was the cause of injury that the plaintiff is claiming for.

 Our goal is to build the strongest case possible so we can win the compensation you deserve for your medical malpractice injuries.